120g (4 oz) plain flour/cake and pastry flour (1 cup less 1½ tbsp)

-Line the dishes with cling film/wrap, pressing well down into the edges and letting it hang over the rim.
+Line the dishes with cling film/plastic wrap, pressing well down into the edges and letting it hang over the rim.

-Whisk the cream until it forms soft peaks.
-Fold into the raspberry sauce and then set to one side.
+Whisk the cream until it forms soft peaks and then fold into the raspberry sauce.
+Set to one side.

-Sprinkle the gelatine over 3 tablespoons water in a small bowl and leave for 3 minutes for the gelatine to become spongy.
+Now sprinkle the gelatine over 3 tablespoons of water in a small bowl and leave for 3 minutes for the gelatine to become spongy.

-Divide the mixture between the ramekin dishes and chill in the fridge for at least 4 hours, or overnight.
+Divide the mixture amongst the ramekin dishes.
+Cover the dishes and refrigerate for at least 4 hours, or overnight.

 For the coulis